ZeendaBean24/Nocrastinator/README.md

 # Nocrastinator

 ## Overview
-**Nocrastinator** is built with `React.js` allows users to block distracting websites to help improve productivity and focus.
+**Nocrastinator** is built with `React.js` and allows users to block distracting websites to help improve productivity and focus.
 Users can toggle the blocker on and off for all websites or individual websites.
 The extension also supports adding custom websites for blocking.

 ---
 # Website Blocker V1